Permissions and user access FAQs

 One of the best parts of having a Monotype Fonts subscription is having complete control over font permissions.
 Here’s how you can see who has access to Monotype Fonts, set up roles and permissions, and assign permissions to users.

-The Roles tab under the Manage section allows your administrators to create customized permission-sets for users and teams in your company.
-Your Monotype Fonts account has 2 non-editable roles pre-built—Admin and Full Access.
-You can create up to 5 additional custom roles according to your teams’ needs.
+The Roles tab (found under the Manage section) allows your administrators to create customized permission sets for your company's users and teams.
+Your Monotype Fonts account comes with two non-editable roles built in: Admin and Full Access.
+You can create up to five additional custom roles according to your teams’ needs.

 Roles.png